alexKleider/phInfo/README.md

 implement the new kernel) so you'll have to log back on (after a few minutes delay) to continue.

+OPTIONAL
+At this point you have an up to date `Raspberry Pi` as represented by the content of its SD card.
+To avoid having to repeat the lengthly upgrade process each time I want to test the following instructions I've made an image of the SD card in its current state.
+To do so, log onto the `Pi`, issue the following command:

+        sudo shutdown -h now

+... and then power down the `Pi` (simply pull out the micro USB power cord,) and move its SD card into your card reader of your staging machine.
+Then on the staging machine, unmount anything that's been automounted and save an image of the card.
+The commands necessary to do that on my staging machine are:

+        umount /dev/sdb1
+        umount /dev/sdb2
+        sudo dd of='~/Downloads/2017-09-07-stretch-after-upgrade.img' if=/dev/sdb bs=4M

 ### Installation of Utilities